keshavdewan/8-Weeks-SQL-Challenge/Case Study 3 - Foodie-Fi/Foodie-Fi.md

 ### 8. How many customers have upgraded to an annual plan in 2020?
 _Approach taken_
--	Selected distinct number of customers with an annual plan and start_date <= '2020-12-31' This was ane easy one for a change!
+-	Selected distinct number of customers with an annual plan and `start_date` <= '2020-12-31' This was an easy one for a change!

 ````sql
   SELECT plan_id,